goGPS-Project/goGPS_MATLAB/trunk/README.txt

          if plotting error ellipses on Google Earth produces odd output on Windows, please switch Google Earth rendering engine to DirectX.

+   *this development was supported by the JSPS Grant-in-Aid for Scientific Research
+    (Issue No. 24700105)